 Return your ballot

-Your ballot can be returned at a dropbox, in person or by mail by you or a third party, with some restrictions.
-Return postage for ballots is not guaranteed to be prepaid in Maine, but may be offered in your city or county.
+Your ballot can be returned at a dropbox, in person or by mail by you or a third party.
+Return postage for ballots is not guaranteed to be prepaid in Wyoming, but may be offered in your city or county.

 To be counted, your ballot must be received by Nov.
 3. Check with local officials for specific times.
 The U.S. Postal Service recommends voters mail their ballot at least one week prior to the state deadline, by Oct.
 27.

 Don’t wait too long!
-The U.S. Postal Service sent a warning to the Maine Secretary of State that deadlines did not allow enough time for mail delivery and could disenfranchise voters.
+The U.S. Postal Service sent a warning to the Wyoming Secretary of State that deadlines did not allow enough time for mail delivery and could disenfranchise voters.

 Your ballot is verified and counted

 From identifying information and tracking bar codes on your ballot to signatures, a lot has gone into making sure your vote is accurate and will count by the time your ballot is returned.